SK-SCMLab/Descriptive-Inferential-analysis-for-Manufacturing-operations-using-Excel/README.md

 ## 🐷 Residual Analysis
 - Residuals are differences between observed and predicted values.
 Analyzing them helps to validate the regression model
 - A residual plot is a graph that is used to examine the goodness-of-fit in regression.
 The different residual plots for Y are:
   1. Normal Probability plot of residuals are used to verify the assumption that the residuals are normally distributed
-                  2. Residual versus fit is used
+  2. Residual versus fit is used to verify the assumption that the residuals have a constant variation
+  3. Histogram of the residuals is used to determine or whether outliers exist in the data
+  4. Residuals versus order of data is used to verify the assumption that the residuals are uncorrelated with each other
+  5. The residuals between the actual value and predicted value given an indication of how good the model is:

+                              Total Sum of Squares (SST) = SSE + Sum of Squares due to Regression (SSR) SSR = SST - SSE
+                                                   R² = SSR/SST
+                  To get the sense of the error in the fitted model, one must calculate the value of Y for a given data using the fitted equation
+  6. To check for error, take two observations of Y at the same X
+  7. Prioritization of X's can be done through the SLR equation; run separate regressions on X with each Y
+  8. If an X does not explain variation in Y, it should not be explored further